 For those who still want to make their dream come true, investment in chits is an excellent option.
 Chits can help women turn their innovative ideas and dreams into a reality and help set up their own entrepreneurship.
 A woman who is good in designing and tailoring can have her own garment shop where she can sell whatever new design she makes and gain recognition for her skill.
 A woman who makes excellent cakes can set up her own pastry shop, rather than working at a restaurant, keeping irregular hours, and where maybe, her skill is not really recognized.
 Those good in painting or cartooning can open an office and take up freelance work.
 The options are endless.
 The first step needed to make such dreams come true is simple – Be financially independent.

-To encourage women start saving – Shanthala Chits is about to start a Rs.1 lakh group and Rs.2 lakh group in the month of March 2016 which will require an investment of Rs.4,000 and Rs.8,000 per month respectively.
-And more so, because Women’s Day is round the corner and it’s time for women to have more financial protection and freedom.
+To encourage women start saving – Shanthala Chits has chit groups where you can start investing as low as Rs.6000 per month.
+And more so, it’s time for women to have more financial protection and freedom.

 Let us celebrate Womanhood with joy and an essence of independence this year.